alvinr/data-modeling/aerospike/inventory/README.md

 The ```post_purchases``` function adds a map entry onto the ```users``` purchases.
 The map is keyed by the ```order_id```, so that if this method is executed again, the order is listed once and only once.
 After the ```user``` record is updated, then we can pop the order from the ```pending``` list on the ```event```.

 ## Summary
 As we have seen, dealing with multi­step transactions is simple.
-Careful consideration needs to be made around transaction boundaries ­ remember that every record write is atomic, but that there are no multi­statement transaction guarantees.
+Careful consideration needs to be made around transaction boundaries ­- remember that every record write is atomic, but that there are no multi­statement transaction guarantees.
 This means you need to approach your domain problem with this in mind, ensuring that multi­step transaction are replayable or you have adequate ways to compensate on failure.

-In the next blog post, we will talk about the bucketing pattern, and how to deal with an activity stream like a Slack or Twitter feed.
+In the next article, we will talk about the [bucketing pattern](../activity_stream/README.md), and how to deal with an activity stream like a Slack or Twitter feed.